 - What is the best caulk for fiberglass columns?
 Typically, installers will use a latex caulk for fiberglass columns.
 It is known as the "painter's caulk" as it accepts primer/paint very well.
 If you aren't planning to paint over the caulk, silicone caulks fare better as they will expand and contract with the column and separate less.
 We also recommend a polyurethane caulk from MasterSeal that we have had over a decade of success with.
 You can read more about caulks at the link in the previous question.

-- Can fiberglass columns be cut shorter?
+- Can you cut fiberglass columns?
 Fiberglass columns can be made to your exact height or you can cut them with a circular saw on site.
 A good rule of thumb is to cut from the bottom of the shaft as some columns start to taper as you move up and others have decorative details like the neck ring or astragal at the top.
 Some of our columns have a capital support ring that is meant to hold a Tuscan capital in place.
 If you cut too much of the tapered column off, you run the risk of creating a bigger gap between the shaft and the base.
 The gap can be caulked but we can also make our bases to fit if you request that at the time of order.

 - Can fiberglass columns be used as column covers?
 As mentioned at the onset, all of our columns can be used as column covers.
 Some are made as whole columns and can be split by us or you to act as covers while others are factory made as covers to be assembled around structural supports.

 - Are fiberglass columns load-bearing?
-As mentioned above, two versions of ours are load-bearing and our RoyaLite™ column covers can be assembled to bear marginal weight.
+As mentioned above, two versions of ours are load-bearing and our RoyaLite™ column covers can be assembled to bear weight.
 Keep in mind that there is a distinction between load-bearing and structural.
 Fiberglass columns are not structural as it pertains to uplift.
 They will hold the weight of your roof in other words but they won't keep the roof from lifting up during a hurricane.
 They can be made structural in combination with hardware like a Simpson Strong-Tie or with the use of a lally column or the like.
 Many manufacturers use the words "structural" and "load-bearing" interchangeably so don't be fooled.
 The next two questions are relatable.